-A lifetime of passion and commitment toward the sport of tennis became something bigger for Bob Modesto, who was named the head coach of Valpo's women's tennis program in July 2019.
-He completed his first year as a collegiate head coach in 2019-20.
+A lifetime of passion and commitment toward the sport of tennis became something bigger for Bob Modesto, who was named the head coach of Valpo’s women’s tennis program in July 2019.
+He completed his second year as a collegiate head coach in 2020-21.

 In his first season at the helm, Modesto guided his squad to its highest winning percentage since 2006-07, marking the program’s best season in a 13-year span.
 Despite seeing the spring slate cut short due to COVID-19, his squad matched its highest win total since 2006-07.

 In his first season in 2019-20, Modesto oversaw the development of a talented freshman class and the continued progress of Claire Czerwonka, who climbed into the Top 10 in program history in career doubles wins.
 Claire and her younger sister Olivia teamed up to win an MVC Doubles Team of the Week award, while freshman Amanda Tabanera captured an MVC Singles Player of the Week nod on her way to a team-high 16 victories.
 Modesto helped his players total a 71-70 (.504) singles record and a 36-32 (.529) doubles mark during his first season in charge.

 The Chesterton resident was familiar with Valpo’s program before taking the helm as his daughter Meg played for the team for the last four seasons and graduated in May 2019.
 All three of Modesto’s daughters played tennis at the Division-I level with Bobbi playing at IUPUI and Maureen doing so at Missouri.